j5v/xetune/README.md

 The project needs no preprocessing to run, so there is no build process.

-The UI is composed using render functions, and often rendered wholesale to reflect updated state.
+The UI is composed using render functions, and is often rendered wholesale to reflect updated state.
 So far, this is efficient enough to be responsive to large and small changes.